opencomputeproject/SAI/doc/SAI_1.6.5_ReleaseNotes.md

 ```

 ###saitam.h
 Definition for metadata fragment has been enabled.
 When there is insufficient space in the packet to add INT metadata for this hop (e.g. MTU would be exceeded), the device may remove the metadata from the packet, send a report to the collector, and insert its metadata before forwarding the packet.
-SAI_TAM_REPORT_ATTR_ENTERPRISE_NUMBER has been modified for the saitam file.
+SAI_TAM_REPORT_ATTR_ENTERPRISE_NUMBER has been added as an attribute for the TAM Report object in the saitam.h file, for facilitating IPFIX encoded reports.

 ```